Frequently Asked Questions (FAQs) and known error messages, their cause and suggested solutions

 - Missing information in data fields (person, signature, ...)

-- When printing, the control cannot be processed -> Faulty installation, registration or licensing.
+- The control cannot be processed when printing -> Incorrect installation, registration or licensing

 - BIRT: Value specification in totals line is incorrect